-Bird watching is a popular activity for many residents and visitors in the Puget Sound region.
+Bird watching is a popular activity for many residents and visitors in the Puget Sound region and one of the fastest growing recreational activities in the country.
 More than 500 bird species have been observed in Washington State.
 It is relatively easy to see and study birds in the wild.
-Birdwatching is one of the fastest growing recreational activities in the country.

 About binoculars for birdwatching